weihoran/Reusable_Templates/selected_modules.md

   - Verify the presence of reusable sub-modules.
   - Assess the ease of extending or integrating the module with others.

-## Summary
-These criteria provide a structured framework for evaluating IaC modules.
-By assessing platform independence, configurability, documentation, scalability, and modularity, this approach ensures that the selected modules meet the highest standards of reusability and functionality.

 # Modules selected for evaluation